ooraul/TestGenCpp/README.md

 ## 🔮 Future Plans

-*   **String Placeholders:** Generate random strings with options for length limits and allowed/disallowed characters.
 *   **Multi-Language Support:** Add support for Python, Java, C#, and potentially other languages.
 *   **Float Formatting Control:** Specify precision for generated floats (e.g., `%f[0-1, prec=5]`).
 *   **Time Limit Enforcement:** Kill the solution if it runs too long and report a Time Limit Exceeded (TLE) status.